Oregon coast range

 And former undergrad Bella Salamone receives Honorable mention!

 Matt's work on Flower color featured in Scientific American!
 See it here: http://www.scientificamerican.com/

 Raj's paper on discordance among genomes in the octoploid clade of Fragaria published in AJB!
 See it here: http://www.amjbot.org/

 Matt Koski's paper on "Floral pigmentaion patterns provide an example of Gloger's rule in plants" has been published in Nature Plants.
 Congratulations Matt!

 Paper exploring the octoploid genome published in Genome Biol.
 Evol. !

 Postdoctoral position in

-Responsibilities include the establishment and characterization of QTL mapping populations, collection and analysis of data for genetic maps, phenotypic, species interaction and gene expression analyses, and the preparation of manuscripts for publication.
+Responsibilities include setting up experimental populations, collection and analysis of data on species interactions, including community composition and interaction networks, and characterizing fitness effects, and the preparation of manuscripts for publication.

-Position is for three years and will be based in the Department of Biological Sciences at the University of Pittsburgh, Pittsburgh, PA.
-Start date is negotiable, but expected early 2020.
+Position is for two years and will be based in the Department of Biological Sciences at the University of Pittsburgh, Pittsburgh, PA.
+Start date is negotiable, but .

 TO APPLY: Please send a CV and a cover letter describing your experience and interests to firstname.lastname@example.org along with the names and contact information for three referees.
 Review of applications will commence immediately and continue until filled.